-He has worked in the private sector, specialist international government project management and the Australian Defence Force paul.golle@redland.qld.gov.au
+He has worked in the private sector, specialist international government project management and the Australian Defence Force.

 Paul is dedicated to driving a culture of continuous improvement with a focus on productivity, and works hard to ensure all members of the local community have access to services and opportunities.